 Krista Hatcher Uelmen On Using Your Voice As A Force For Good

-Our guest is an award-winning radio and television host who has been using her voice as a force for good on the airwaves for many years, passionate about reading the stigma of mental health and helping people use their voice and share their stories.
-She is a champion for women and an impassioned advocate for a variety of women's issues.
+Our guest is an award-winning radio and television host who has been using her voice as a force for good on the airwaves for many years.
+Passionate about ridding the stigma of mental health and helping people use their voice and share their stories, she is a champion for women, and an impassioned advocate for a variety of women's issues.

 A lifelong performer, she has graced countless stages across the country.
 She is the host of Wisconsin Women, and the morning show host of Krista & The Morning Rush, Madison's first all-female radio show.
 She won Station of The Year at Wisconsin Broadcasting Association.
 She was honored as the Leukemia & Lymphoma Society’s Woman of The Year.
 Welcome, Krista Hatcher Uelmen, to the show.